 This article is just going to focus on Hangouts Meet, the video conferencing tool.

-While there are a lot of different applications and solutions available for videoconferencing, Hangouts Meet has some distinct advantages over competitors Skype, Facetime, or GoToMeeting:
+While there are a lot of different applications and solutions available for videoconferencing, Hangouts Meet has some distinct advantages over competitors Skype, Zoom, Facetime, or GoToMeeting:

 - You don't have to remember another set of login credentials; you can use your TSS Google Account.